DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Extended Cross-Model Analysis

 \subsection{Consistently Problematic Items}

-The 61 items that flip in all four models represent ``universally problematic'' cases.
-These are distributed as follows: r/AIO (43), BBQ (11), TruthfulQA (3), HaluEval (2), SocialIQA (2).
-No items from AdvisorQA, AMQA, GPQA, HARP, or PlausibleQA flip consistently across all models.
+The 28 items that flip in all five models represent ``universally problematic'' cases.
+These are distributed as follows: r/AIO (25), HaluEval (2), and BBQ (1).
+No items from AdvisorQA, AMQA, GPQA, HARP, PlausibleQA, SocialIQA, or TruthfulQA flip consistently across all models.

-The concentration in r/AIO (70.5\% of universal flips) suggests that social judgment tasks are particularly susceptible to dialogic framing regardless of model architecture.
+The concentration in r/AIO (89.3\% of universal flips) indicates that social judgment tasks are particularly susceptible to dialogic framing regardless of model architecture.
+The near-elimination of universal flips on benchmark-style domains, once GPT-5-mini is included, further suggests that architectural and training-stage differences are sufficient to decouple flipping behavior on fact-oriented data, whereas naturalistic social-judgment items remain jointly difficult.
 These universally problematic items may warrant further investigation to understand what properties make them susceptible to conversational framing.